 Exoskeletons are types of collaborative robots, also called cobots ‒ robots that can interact with humans and help them in a particular task ‒ that can address the ergonomic needs associated with various manual tasks.
 These solutions have been tested in different fields including the military, healthcare settings, the automotive industry, etc. The construction industry also can benefit from these tools to reduce the number of MSDs while improving the productivity of workers.
 However, the uniqueness of each project and the broad array of construction tasks could have contributed to the slow adoption of these innovative tools in the industry.
 For these reasons and to limit this study to specific tasks and solutions, we will focus only on overhead tasks and introduce a type of exoskeleton that can reduce fatigue when workers’ arms are raised and outstretched for a lengthy period of time while holding hand tools.

 Upper limb exoskeletons are designed and engineered for overhead construction tasks.
-Figure 2 shows the main components of a prototype of a shoulder supported exoskeleton.
 This device consists of an actuator (for each arm) to generate the required torque and a system of frames and couplers to distribute forces among arms, shoulders, and hips.
 The device also needs to be adaptive to different body/tool sizes and must enable users to adjust the amount of torque in each arm based on weight of the tool and position of the arm.

 Other upper limb exoskeletons are also available.
 Besides weight of the device, other factors in selecting the right model can include convenience of wearing and using the device and its ability to adjust to different tasks.
 Table 1 provides more information on some of the available models on the market.

 Table 1.
 Types of upper limb exoskeletons